dynamsoft-docs/document-viewer-docs/features/datamanagement/pagemanagement.md

     await firstDoc.loadSource(blob);
     ```

-- Load a image file and insert it into the specified order if there are pages in the document.
+- Load an image file and insert it into the specified order if there are pages in the document.

     ```typescript
     var blob = /*Sample image blob*/;